Notes on the Geography of The United Kingdom: London 7: Commercial

-The quickly iconic Gherkin, mundanely 30 St Mary Axe or (formerly) the London office of Swiss Re.
+Here's the quickly iconic Gherkin, mundanely 30 St Mary Axe or (formerly) the London office of Swiss Re.
 Designed by Norman Foster's assembly line, the building opened in 2004 on the site of the Baltic Exchange, which had been destroyed by an IRA bomb in 1992.
-In 2007 Swiss Re sold the building for 630 million pounds to Evans Randall, a London group, and IVG Asticus, a German company.
+In 2007 Swiss Re sold the building for a near-record 630 million pounds to Evans Randall, a London group, and IVG Asticus, a German company.

 Another famous (or infamous) highrise: the Lloyd's Building, completed in 1984 and designed by Richard Rogers, who had previously collaborated on the Beaubourg or Pompidou Center, another inside-out building.Pevsner catches us off guard with his enthusiasm: "The most consistently innovative building the City has seen since Soane's Bank of England...."
 Services are "piled up and clipped on, like the pipes and capsules of an oil-rig....
 Pipes and ducts hurtle up the towers and snake out everywhere....
 Rogers gave the City its first C20 building that can truly be called famous...."
 (1:314).
 The fat silver coins house a staircase.

 For better or worse, the facade of the earlier Lloyd's building is incorporated into the Rogers building.